 It’s always a good idea to talk to our aestheticians before you introduce any new product.
 They can let you know if it’s right for you, whether it could affect the success of your current routine and what strength or concentration of the ingredient is best suited to your needs.

-These acids are used for treating different skin challenges, and are often suitable for different skin types.
-AHAs might be best for less congested skin, looking to improve radiance and even tone, where BHAs tend to work best for those with oilier skin that’s prone to congestion.
-Whilst PHAs are better for sensitive skin types.
+These acids are used for treating different skin challenges and are often suitable for different skin types.
+AHAs might be best for less congested skin, looking to improve radiance and even tone, whereas BHAs tend to work best for those with oilier skin that’s prone to congestion.
+While PHAs are better for sensitive skin types.